 My Chinese Salt and Pepper Shrimp recipe doesn't use flour, instead uses potato flour or potato starch.
-You could use corn starch, but I always use potato flour over corn starch.
+You could substitute with corn starch, but I always use potato flour over corn starch.
 I find that it makes my gravies less lumpy as it thickens at a lower temperature compared to flour or corn starch.
 I always have it on hand.
 Don't substitute with flour.
+That's the secret to crispy fried food.
 Potato starch always gives the fried shrimp a crunchier texture.
-Plus it makes this a gluten free recipe for everyone to enjoy.
+Plus it makes this a gluten free shrimp recipe for everyone to enjoy.

 Salt And Pepper Shrimp No Shell Recipe